belmeetmule/simple-portfolio/README.md

 # Portfolio

 ## Description
-This project is a mobile version of a prortfolio website.
-But its desktop version is under construction and will be live soon !!
+This project is a responsive mobile first prortfolio website.
+This website has a nice look and feel on both small devices like phone and tablets and devices with large screens !!

 ## Built With